mailchimp/content-style-guide/16-word-list.html.md

 ## Words to avoid

-- automagical (we used to say this a lot, and we’re embarrassed about it)
+- automagical (we used to say this a lot, and we're embarrassed about it)
 - funnel, incentivize, leverage, disruption, thought leader, learnings, or other fluffy corporate terms
-- internets, interwebs, or any other variation of the word “internet”
+- internets, interwebs, or any other variation of the word "internet"
 - ninja, rockstar, wizard, unicorn (unless referring to a literal ninja, rockstar, wizard, or unicorn)
 - young, old, elderly, or any other word describing a person's age
 -  crushing it, killing it